eaCe/components/README.md

 # Tailwind and Alpine.js Components

 This project contains several UI components built with Tailwind CSS and Alpine.js.
+The aim of this project is to provide a set of accessible UI components that can be used in any project.
 You can view a demo of the components in the `examples.html` file.
 The components are: